 – A bit of visual distortion

 A lens designed for beginner photographers offers multiple benefits and has comparable specifications to an earlier Nikon lens.
-It is an economical choice that is a smart addition to your camera kit if you want to save money in the beginning.
-Despite its budget-friendly cost, this lens still provides several advantages and quality features.
+It is an economical choice that is a smart addition to your camera kit if you want to save money initially.

 Build and handling: Like its predecessor, this lens is also intended for consumer use and comes with all the necessary buttons and information.
-In comparison to the previous option, this Nikon D7000 portrait lens is even lighter, weighing only 6.6 oz (185 g), making it an excellent choice for extended hand-held photography sessions.
+Compared to the previous option, this portrait lens is even lighter, weighing only 6.6 oz (185 g), making it an excellent choice for extended hand-held photography sessions.

 Performance: It boasts an aperture of f/1.8, producing beautiful bokeh, clear subject differentiation from the background, and outstanding results in low-light conditions.
 The autofocus speed of this lens may be average, but its overall image quality is remarkable.
 The only drawback is a lack of sharpness in the corners and edges when using wide apertures.

 Best for: As anticipated, this lens is primarily designed for portrait photography, but compared to its predecessor, it requires less room to frame your subjects.
 It can also be used for indoor photography, although not in extremely confined spaces.
-Furthermore, it can be utilized for capturing product details, landscapes, events, and wedding photography.
+Furthermore, it can capture product details, landscapes, events, and wedding photography.

-To wrap up, this lens might be one of the best cost-effective options for portraits with the Nikon D7000.
-With its large aperture, lightweight build, and remarkable image quality, this lens provides numerous advantages at an affordable price, making it a great choice for beginner photographers eager to explore portrait photography.
+With its large aperture, lightweight build, and remarkable image quality, this lens provides numerous advantages at an affordable price, making it an excellent choice for beginners to explore portrait photography.

 3. Sigma 30mm f/1.4 ART DC HSM Lens